kymlu/eating-memories/src/pages/posts/apple-filled-icebox-cookies.md

 Bake at 320°F/160°C for 15 min.
 Let cool completely before creating the sandwiches.

 # Making the jam
-Dice the <b class="ingredient">apples</b> and put in a pot with the <b class="ingredient">sugar</b>.
+Dice the <span class="ingredient" data-id="9">apples</span> and put in a pot with the <span class="ingredient" data-id="10">sugar</span>.
 Boil on medium heat.
-When the water is almost all evaporated, add <b class="ingredient">lemon juice</b>.
+When the water is almost all evaporated, add <span class="ingredient" data-id="11">lemon juice</span>.
 Turn off the heat and keep it on the stove until the mixture is thickened.

 # Sandwiching the cookie
 Once the cookies have been cooled, pair up cookies that have similar shapes (the cookies will likely not be uniform).
 Some cookies might have a darker side, which you may or may not want to hide.